laravel/nova-docs/4.0/customization/impersonation.md

 ## Overview

 After deploying your application to production, you may occasionally need to "impersonate" another user of your application in order to debug problems your customers are reporting.
-Thankfully, Nova include built-in functionality to handle this exact scenario.
+Thankfully, Nova includes built-in functionality to handle this exact scenario.

 ## Enabling Impersonation